 If you do not specify an explicit numeric tag for each of the cases, the tag value increments by one from the previous case.

-An enumeration may additionally be annotated with the @flags
+An enumeration may additionally be annotated with the @flags hint, which has

 two effects: